cloudflare/cloudflare-docs/content/analytics/graphql-api/getting-started/compose-graphql-query.md

 {{</Aside>}}

 To assist query building, the GraphiQL client has word completion.
 Insert your cursor in the query, in this case on the line below `zones`, and start entering a value to engage the feature.
-For example, when you type `firewall`, a popup menu displays the data sets that return firewall information:
+For example, when you type `firewall`, a popup menu displays the datasets that return firewall information:

 ![GraphiQL word completion assistant to query building](/analytics/static/images/graphiql-word-completion.png)

 The text at the bottom of the list displays a short description of the data that the node returns.

-Select the data set you want to query and insert it.
+Select the dataset you want to query and insert it.
 Either click the item in the list, or scroll using arrow keys and press <kbd>Return</kbd>.
-This example uses the `firewallEventsAdaptive` data set.
+This example uses the `firewallEventsAdaptive` dataset.

 ## Supply required parameters

-Hover your mouse over a field to display a tooltip that describes the data set.
+Hover your mouse over a field to display a tooltip that describes the dataset.
 In this example, hovering over the `firewallEventsAdaptive` node displays this description:

 ![Hovering the mouse over a field to display its description](/analytics/static/images/graphiql-set-up-base-query.png)

-To display information about the data set, including required parameters, click the data set name (blue text).
-The **Documentation Explorer** opens and displays details about the data set:
+To display information about the dataset, including required parameters, click the dataset name (blue text).
+The **Documentation Explorer** opens and displays details about the dataset:

 ![Documentation Explorer window displaying dataset details](/analytics/static/images/graphiql-parameters.png)